Noxturnix/OpenIS/CONTRIBUTE.md

 Always format the code with `yarn format` before making a pull request

-Changes on "main" branch will automatically be deployed every 1 hour.
+Changes on "main" branch will automatically be deployed.
 Workflow is live [here](https://github.com/Noxturnix/OpenIS/actions/workflows/deploy.yml)